Jeanne-Marie Leprince de Beaumont: Life and work

-In 1748, having separated from Beaumont in reaction to his marital infidelities, she left France to become a governess in London.
-She wrote several fairy tales, among them an abridged version of Beauty and the Beast, adapted from Gabrielle-Suzanne Barbot de Villeneuve's original.
-After a successful publishing career in England, she left that country in 1763 with her daughter Elisabeth and son-in-law Moreau.
-She lived first in Savoy, near the city of Annecy, then moved to Avallon near Dijon in 1774 (see her personal letter #21 dated 22 December 1774 to Thomas Tyrrell).
+She published the magazine Le Nouveau Magasin français, ou Bibliothèque instructive et amusante between 1750 and 1752, and contributed articles to the British newspaper The Spectator during her years in London.
+After a successful publishing career in England, she left the country in 1763 and returned to France.
+She lived first in Savoy, near the city of Annecy, then moved to Avallon near Dijon in 1774 (see her personal letter #21 dated 22 December 1774 to Thomas Tyrrell) until her death in 1780.